mtricht/gamesense-essentials/README.md

 ## Run on windows startup
 To run after boot, create a shortcut to gamesense-essentials inside the "Startup" folder.
 Follow this [tutorial](https://www.howtogeek.com/208224/how-to-add-a-program-to-startup-in-windows/) if you're having trouble.

-## Tick rate
-Starting with v1.3.0, the tick rate/delay is now configurable through the system tray icon.
-This value determines how many times per second the OLED screen is updated.
-The default on windows is 50 milliseconds.

-This is because the lower the number, the higher the CPU usage will be.
-For my 8-core gaming desktop, 50 milliseconds is barely noticeable, but for my laptop, 50 milliseconds is way too fast and the CPU fans will go crazy.